conveyal/maven-semantic-release/README.md

 ## Which `mvn` will be used

-This plugin uses `mvn` command in your `PATH`.
-If you have [maven-wrapper script](https://github.com/takari/maven-wrapper) at the project root directory, this plugin will use it instead.
+This plugin uses the `mvn` command in your `PATH`.
+If you have [maven-wrapper script](https://github.com/takari/maven-wrapper) at the project root directory, this plugin will use that instead.